-Best and Worst Exercises for People With Ankylosing Spondylitis
+Best and Worst Workout Moves for Ankylosing Spondylitis

 More than any other type of arthritis, ankylosing spondylitis calls for a treatment plan that combines medication and appropriate exercise.
 Ankylosing spondylitis causes inflammation in the spine, resulting in scar tissue and calcification.
 Without proper care, the spine can stiffen, compromising mobility and increasing risk for spinal fractures.